What does Immigration Planner predict?

 What is the latest?

-Obviously the State Department thinks it was significantly behind in terms of F2A Green Cards issued for Fiscal Year 2019, and running the risk of not using all their quotas.
-Moving to 'current' means that interviews for all applicants who are 'interview-ready' can be scheduled.
+For the third month in a row, F2A is 'current' for all countries of chargeability, including Mexico.
+If you can, take advantage of it because it will likely not last into the new Fiscal Year which starts October 1st, 2019.
 So for those going through Consular Processing, be ready and if you can, file the rest of your documents as soon as possible.
-Also, for those going through Adjustment of Status, USCIS clarified the Visa Bulletin by announcing that Spouses and Young Children of U.S. Green Card Holders can file concurrently (Form I-130 and I-485) in July 2019.
-Applicants who already filed Form I-130, whether it has been approved or not, can also file Form I-485 in July 2019 and August 2019.
+Also, for those going through Adjustment of Status, USCIS clarified the Visa Bulletin by announcing that Spouses and Young Children of U.S. Green Card Holders can file concurrently (Form I-130 and I-485) in August and September 2019.
+Applicants who already filed Form I-130, whether it has been approved or not, can also file Form I-485 in August and September 2019.

 Note: U.S. immigration agencies ‘Fiscal Year’ is from October to the following September.
 It is different from a ‘Calendar’ year.
 For example Fiscal Year 2018 is from October 2017 to September 2018, and Fiscal Year 2019 is from October 2018 to September 2019.